Vitamin B12 treatment Rozebalamin approved for ALS in Japan

 Data confirmed the findings from the previous trial.
 After 16 weeks, patients on Rozebalamin had experienced a 43% lower decline in ALSFRS-R scores, indicating a significant slowing in disease progression, compared with a placebo.

-Approximately 90% of participants in both groups also taking riluzole, as approved ALS therapy sold as Rilutek, Tiglutik, and Exservan.
+Approximately 90% of participants in both groups also were taking riluzole, an approved ALS therapy sold as Rilutek, Tiglutik, and Exservan.
 In these patients, Rozebalamin was linked with a 45% slower progression.

 There was also a significant decrease in the blood levels of homocysteine, a molecule that causes damage to motor neurons and other cells in the brain and spinal cord, in treated ALS patients.